krishnan-Rama/transpipeline_containerised/README.md

 4. The prompt will ask you to enter your preferred HPC partition name to submit the job and the species/project identifier (e.g. Hsap or Hsap_200524 for _Homo sapiens_), simply type the name and return.

+ **Note:**
+- You can run the pipeline multiple times simultaneously with different raw reads, simply repeat the installation process in a different directory and `./deploy` with a different species/project identifier name.
- **Note:** You can manually reconfigure Slurm parameters as per your HPC system (e.g memory, CPUs) by going through indivudal scripts in `modules` directory.
+- You can manually reconfigure Slurm parameters as per your HPC system (e.g memory, CPUs) by going through indivudal scripts in `modules` directory.
 - All the relevent outputs will be stored in `outdir` folder, and outputs for every individual steps in the pipeline can be found in `workdir`.
 - To generate **PCR/heatmap plots** for differential gene expression data, modify the `metadata.txt` (example provided) file in the current directory as per the processed trimmed reads.